 The perfect all-mountain boot if you like to hike in all kinds of terrain – but at a stiff price point.

-The Scarpa Zodiac is that holy grail: a tall trail boot that doesn’t come with the weight or lack of flexibility of a more mountain-focused design.
+The Scarpa Zodiac is that holy grail, a tall trail boot that doesn’t come with the weight or lack of flexibility of a more mountain-focused design, and it's one of the best women's hiking boots we've tested.

 Lightweight and athletic enough to go trekking and backpacking but waterproof and sturdy enough to inspire confidence on the mountains, scrambling or even on Via Ferrata routes, this is a brilliant boot to invest in if you want a great hiking boot to progress higher into the hills with.